jawhien/extendedTotalCmd/doc/en/readme.md

 * Control + Shift + R - Reports size information for selected items.
 If no items are selected, reports the size of the file in focus.
 * Control + Shift + D - Reports the full path of the current directory.
 Pressing twice Copies it to the clipboard.

+# Acknowledgments

+I would like to thank all those who send their suggestions, and also helps in testing and detecting errors.
+Your contribution is undoubtedly very important for the development of this add-on.

 # Frequently Asked Questions

 ## Does not the reporting of the size of the file under the cursor